-More and more employees are working from home or in a hybrid work model.
+More and more employees work from home or in a hybrid work model.
 It can be assumed that this trend will continue in the long term.
 The physical distance also has consequences for the onboarding process.
 But digital communication channels help to overcome this:

 Digital meetings help to ensure ongoing exchange within teams and across departmental boundaries.
 These are crucial to establishing permanently intensive contact with colleagues.